dwmkerr/lex-starter-kit/README.md

 This project is a starter kit quickly creating chatbox using AWS Lex and Lambda.

+Note: This is the *complicated* version of the project, which supports things like text messaging.
+This version of the project exists in this branch so that anyone who wants to follow along with the Conference Presentation [Build a Chatbot in 10 Minutes](https://speakerdeck.com/dwmkerr/build-a-chatbot-in-10-minutes) can follow along.
+For *most* users I would suggest use the [`master`](https://github.com/dwmkerr/lex-starter-kit) branch which is simple and kept up to date.

 It is based on [lex-oscarbot](https://github.com/mindmelting/lex-oscarbot), a chatbot built for the [AWS Chatbot Challenge](https://aws.amazon.com/events/chatbot-challenge/) by [dwmkerr](https://github.com/dwmkerr), [mindmelting](https://github.com/mindmelting) and Selin Lanzafame.

 - [Quick Start](#quick-start)